aMarCruz/easyrouter/README.md

 ### `onExit(callback)` ⇒ router

-Set the global callback called when the hash changes, before the `route.enter`, `router.onEnter` and `router.rescue` methods.
+Set the global callback executed whenever the hash changes, before the `route.enter`, `router.onEnter` and `router.rescue` methods.

-The first parameter received by the callback is an object with the previous route data, and the default context (`this`) is the router itself.
+The first parameter received by the callback is an object with the previous route data, and the router as the default context (`this`).

 The second one is the new route data.

 _NOTE:_